kupp0/property-search-alloydb-nl/infrastructure_prerequisites.md

 # Infrastructure Prerequisites & Deployment Guide

 This document details the infrastructure requirements and steps to deploy the solution to Google Cloud.
+You can also go ahead with the automated Terraform setup, which will create all the required resources.
+You only need to loging with your gcloud sdk, set terraform variables terraform.tfvars and run `terraform apply`.

 ## 1. Initial Setup & Authentication